 The development of excess fat and drooping skin of the upper eyelids or “bags” or dark circles of the lower eyelids are a significant source of concern for many individuals.
 They feel that their eyes may make them appear angry or fatigued to others, when they are, in actuality, well-rested and in good spirits .
 For those patients, upper/lower eyelid tuck surgery (ie. Blepharoplasty) may provide the perfect solution.

+Blepharoplasty is a very popular cosmetic procedure around the world.
+It has proven to be safe and effective.
+There are some risks, but they do not involve the patient’s vision.
+Complications can cause dry eye, entropion or ectropion, and problems closing an eyelid, but these are exceedingly rare.
+Dr. Kimmel is a board-certified plastic surgeon with extensive experience with eyelid surgery, which generates consistently superior results for his patients.
 Performed under intravenous sedation anesthesia in a State Licensed, Nationally Accredited Ambulatory Surgery Center (see ‘about Keystone Surgery Center’), combined upper and lower blepharoplasty lasts approximately 2 hours and patients are able to return home afterwards.
 Most patients are able to return to work and comfortably engage in social situations in about one week.

 In more advanced cases, excess upper eyelid tissue may represent a health risk by causing obstruction of vision.
 If this is documented by a test known as a ‘visual field’ study, a corrective upper blepharoplasty may then be considered a ‘covered’ procedure by some health insurance plans.
 However, criteria for coverage vary widely, usually requiring the submission of a formal written request letter (known as a ‘preauthorization letter’) and require fulfillment of certain photographic criteria to be valid.